 It’s all pretty silly, this age thing, because as my grandfather once said, “I don’t feel old”.
-When I look in the mirror, I am surprised to see a 58 year old woman looking back at me, my body may be a bit weaker and less flexible, but my inner world is stronger, more vibrant, and true.
+When I look in the mirror, I am surprised to see a 58-year-old woman looking back at me, my body may be a bit weaker and less flexible, but my inner world is stronger, more vibrant, and true.

 These middle years have been a flurry of growth and expansion, of loss and letting go, with a strong dose of hormonal fluctuation—much like walking through fire–and coming through somehow whole and clear.
-The 58 year old me has a new found love of nature, much more patience, and a renewed enjoyment of fashion and other hobbies I liked when I was young.
+The 58-year-old me has a newfound love of nature, much more patience, and a renewed enjoyment of fashion and other hobbies I liked when I was young.

 In January, my daughter turned 18.
-She arranged her big birthday at the home of friends, and while I made the food and purchased the decorations, I did not go, this her time to begin standing on her own, and while she was happy to have me come, we both need this time to get used to how things will soon be.
+She arranged her big birthday at the home of friends, and while I made the food and purchased the decorations, I did not go, this was her time to begin standing on her own, and while she was happy to have me come, we both need this time to get used to how things will soon be.
 I waffle back and forth between being ready for her to leave and trying to hold on to what we had.
-This is how it’s been, the dance between us, forward and back, each step forward is bigger, each step back, smaller.
+This is how it’s been, the dance between us, forward and back, each step forward is more significant, each step back, smaller.

 March will mark my first year in menopause the bumpy ride between being able to bear children and not.
-As a 58 year old, I am late to the party, I know.
-What this means in the whole scheme of things, I am not sure, but the world says its a milestone and I feel a calling to celebrate somehow.
+As a 58-year-old, I am late to the party, I know.
+What this means in the whole scheme of things, I am not sure, but the world says it’s a milestone and I feel a calling to celebrate somehow.
 For me, this menopause thing has been a lonely go, maybe a party is in order.
 As I go through my hormonal roller coaster, I am helping my daughter find her way along her own rocky road through puberty.
 We are both at the end of it now, things seem to have leveled out and we are both looking forward to that great unknown which is life.

 By August, I will have decided whether to move or stay put for another year or so.
-I will have more clarity about the direction of this blog, YouTube videos, and this whole new venture as a writer, a content creator, and marketer.
+I will have more clarity about the direction of this blog, YouTube videos, and this whole new venture as a writer, content creator, and marketer.